hailanzs/com-405-radar-tutorial/README.md

 ```bash
 python task2_ranging_TODO.py --config scripts/1843_config_lowres --exp_name lowres
 ```
 This takes the chirp configs from [scripts/1843_config_lowres.lua](scripts/1843_config_lowres.lua) and the experiment named `lowres_Raw_0.bin` and processes it with the range FFT and plots it.
-You should one peak around the location of the two reflectors you have.
+You should see one peak around the location of the two reflectors you have.
 This is because the range resolution of this configuration is aroun 17.5cm.

 2. **Change range resolution** – adjust the radar configuration (namely IDLE_TIME, ADC_START_TIME, FREQ_SLOPE, ADC_SAMPLES, SAMPLE_RATE) in [scripts/1843_config_highres.lua](scripts/1843_config_highres.lua) to show how the parameters can resolve the same two reflectors 10cm apart, in other words you want to change the *range resolution*.
-(Refer to the lecture on how different chirp parameters affect the range resolution.)
+(Refer to the lecture on how different chirp parameters affect the range resolution or take a look at [chirp parameters document](https://www.ti.com/lit/an/swra553a/swra553a.pdf?ts=1715668268824&ref_url=https%253A%252F%252Fdev.ti.com%252F) prepared by TI (section 2.1).)

-    In order to correctly program the radars, when you can change the Slope, ADC Samples and Sample Rate, but it also affects the Idle Time, ADC Start Time (time to start sampling) and the Ramp End Time.
+    In order to correctly program the radars, you can change the Slope, ADC Samples and Sample Rate, but it also affects the Idle Time, ADC Start Time (time to start sampling) and the Ramp End Time.
 Which are denoted in the FMCW chirp figure and the image below.
 So you should use the Ramp Timing Calculator in mmWave Studio RadarAPI to set the Slope, ADC Samples and Sample Rate that you want, and then calculate the 99% Setting for Idle Time, ADC Start Time and Ramp End Time which you will also need to update in the Lua file.
-Note that the radar is limited to 4GHz bandwidth, and the Slope, ADC Samples and Sample Rate all have minimum and maximum values.
+Note that the radar is limited to 4GHz bandwidth, and the Slope, ADC Samples and Sample Rate all have minimum and maximum values, so some settings might not work.

     ![Alt text](images/timing-calc.png)